Travel Watchdog - The only Public Voice in Travel

 4

-If it is a hotel you are not familiar with, check details to make certain that it is suitable.
+If you are not already familiar with the hotel, check details in brochure and on-line to make certain it is suitable

 5

-If the journey involves a flight of any length, check the aircraft comfort.
-Most charters are very cramped, with a maximum 29" seat pitch.
-Find out if you can book premium or extra leg room seats.
+Check seat pitch for aircraft.
+Most charters are very cramped with a 29” pitch.
+Expect at least 32” for a scheduled flight.
+Find out if you can book premium leg room seats

 6